What does a full car service include?

 Checking over the cooling system, from the radiator to the pumps and hoses

 Why should I have my car serviced?

-Because it's not the same as an MOT
+It's not the same as an MOT

 "But I've just had an MOT, why do I need to have my car serviced too?!"
 Many drivers feel this way, especially with all the other outgoings.
 But servicing is actually completely different to an MOT.
 An MOT is an annual technical inspection for safety - it's not designed to replace or repair worn vehicle components.
 A full service ensures wear and tear is taken care of, while an MOT won't.